vmantrip762000/DSA-applications-in-Java/README.md

 Fundamentals of Java and their application to solve competitive programming questions.

 Branch description:
-1. Main.java - This is used to cdescribe thhe fundamentals of integer arrays declaration, initializing and parsing.
+1. Main.java - Described fundamentals of integer array declaration, initializing and parsing.
-2. arrSortReverse.java - Swapping and searching integer arrays using methods.
+2. arrSortReverse.java - Created arrays for swapping and searching integer arrays using methods.